Power Query is the data source editor in PowerBI.

 https://api.cadulis.com/data-sources/export-excel/XXXXXXXXXXinterventionsXXXXX.csv

-Use the URL above and you’ll get some sample data to practice with!
+Use the URL above and you will get some sample data to practice with!

 You should see something like this: